 *Here is where I insert a massive chunk of the Catechism and say ‘The End’.
 But there wouldn’t be much fun for either of us in that… *

 Growing up Catholic is tough.
 One of the main reasons for this is living out one of the fruits of Confirmation called Purity (Chastity).
 We are bombarded by the Media with everything other than how to live a pure life.
-In the article ‘Catholic Dating for Dummies’ the lovely Bonnie Watt, beautifully sums up the truth about being in a chaste, but still loving relationship – it is far from easy!
+The article ‘Catholic Dating for Dummies’ beautifully sums up the truth about being in a chaste, but still loving relationship – it is far from easy!

 ‘The virtue and gift of Chasity, lets us love with upright and undivided heart.’
 CCC 2520